ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-05-06-on-scylla-manager-suspend-resume.md

-For some time I even hoped that [workload prioritization] could be used better to diminish repair impacts on performance but it's never been released to us Open Source users anyway so I never had the chance to build a realy opinion on that (and I like to remind that we are also paying customers at Numberly: we do not run enterprise because we choose not to).
+For some time I even hoped that [workload prioritization] could be used better to diminish repair impacts on performance but it's never been released to us Open Source users anyway so I never had the chance to build a really opinion on that (and I like to remind that we are also paying customers at Numberly: we do not run enterprise because we choose not to).